adlhancock/SporosRobot/docs/index.rst

 .. toctree::
    :maxdepth: 2
-   :caption: Documentation in the code
+   :caption: Documentation in the code:

     system
     fullspeed